libretime/libretime/docs/admin-manual/setup/install.md

 sudo -u libretime libretime-api migrate
 ```

-Finally, start the services, and check that they are running properly using the following commands:
+Finally, start the services, and check that they're running properly using the following commands:

 ```bash
 sudo systemctl start libretime.target